tpwres/teczki-polskiego-wrestlingu/content/a/ptw-crisis.md

 Eventually Pawłowski made his leave, while Ludwiczek remained in the panel he was invited to.

 In a [follow-up interview with Puncher][followup-puncher], he called Ludwiczek a liar and asked about a potential fight between them.
-Puncher said that while some people find wrestling to be cringey, he actually finds freak fights cringey, adding "but who wouldn't like to punch Ludwiczek?".
+Puncher said that while some people find wrestling to be cringey, he actually finds freak fights cringey, adding "but who wouldn't like to punch Ludwiczek?"

 Another [follow-up interview with Pawłowski][followup-pawlowski] had Arkadiusz speaking in a trembling voice about a series of recent disasters in his life - health issues, his father's terminal illness, PTW business dwindling.
 He declared that he's not going to stay down on his knees, but instead rebuild his life and PTW, because it's in his nature.